eth-cscs/alps-uenv/docs/uenv-linaro-forge.md

 linaro-forge/23.1.2:latest              gh200 2024-04-05 ea67dbb33801c7c3 342MB
 ```

-### Install and configure the client on your laptop
+### Install and configure the client on your local machine

 We recommend installing the [desktop client](https://www.linaroforge.com/downloadForge)
 on your local workstation/laptop.